superunitybuild/buildtool/README.md

-# UnityBuild
+# SuperUnityBuild
-> An expandable and customizable framework for multiplatform builds with Unity.
+> A powerful automation tool for quickly and easily generating builds of a game with Unity.

-The primary goal of this project is to take build scripts that I've already used on some projects and make them slightly more generic, expandable, and customizable.
-This includes supporting the generation of AssetBundles as well as preparing/uploading builds for services like itch.io and Steam.
+SuperUnityBuild is a Unity utility that automates the process of generating builds of your game.
+It's easy and quick enough to use on small games, but it's also powerful and extensible enough to be extremely useful on larger projects.
+The key to this flexibility lies in SuperUnityBuilds configurable degrees of granularity and its "BuildActions" framework which allows additional operations to be added into the build process.

+Features:
+* **Free and Open-Source** - Some similar tools on the AssetStore are as much as $50+.

 ## Basic Usage

-#### Install
-Do one of the following:
-* [Download](https://github.com/Chaser324/unity-build/archive/master.zip) this project and copy the `Editor` dirctory into your project's assets directory.
-* Make this repository a git submodule within your project's assets directory.

-#### Generate Settings
-* Click `Build > Edit Settings`.
-* If you're using AssetBundles, click `Build > AssetBundles > Edit Settings` to edit the applicable settings.
-* If you're using itch.io uploading, click `Build > Upload > itch.io > Edit Settings` to edit the applicable settings.

-#### Build
-* Click `Build > Run Build` to build the project.
-You can select which platforms to build in the `Build > Platforms` menu.
+*TODO*

 ## Project Contents

-This project is designed to be highly modular, so you can delete any parts you don't need for your project.
-I may break these out into separate GitHub repositories at some point but for now just delete what you don't need.
-* `AssetBundles` - AssetBundle building.
-Delete this directory if you aren't using AssetBundles or have your own AssetBundle workflow.
-* `Build` - The core build functionality.
-Don't delete this directory.
-If you don't need a particular platform, you can delete that individual class.
-* `Upload` - *TODO*
+*TODO*

 ## Customizing and Expanding

 #### Creating a new BuildPlatform.
-* Generate a BuildPlatform file by clicking `Build > Generate > BuildPlatform` and selecting an Editor directory within your project.
-* Set the constant values.

-#### Creating Pre/Post BuildActions.
+#### Creating BuildActions.
 Create an editor class that inherits from `PreBuildAction` or `PostBuildAction` and overrides the `Execute` method.
-You can override the "priority" property to control the order actions execute (lower values runs earlier).

 ## Command Line Interface

-*TODO*
+The command line interface is still in development.
+Feel free to let me know if there's specific functionality you want from this feature.

 ## Contributing
 Bug reports, feature requests, and pull requests are welcome and appreciated.